 This course will provide students with a complete view into the manufacturing process.
 By having students view many different fields and by studying the process students will have a better understanding into the world of manufacturing.
 Students will be provided with a comprehensive survey of hundreds of materials and processes, which can be used at both introductory and advanced levels in manufacturing.
-Students will learn how to find better ways to make quality products faster, better, and cheaper.
+Student to learn how to find better way to make quality products faster, better, and cheaper.

-MANF 1400 TBA (3:2:3) COMPOSITES
+MANF 1400 Composites Semester Taught (3:2:3) General Ed Requirement: N/A